freenet/web/hugo-site/content/_index.md

 Freenet is a peer-to-peer network that transforms users’ computers into a resilient, distributed platform on which anyone can build decentralized services.
-Every peer contributes to a fault-tolerant collective, ensuring services are always available without a single points of failure.
+Every peer contributes to a fault-tolerant collective, ensuring services are always available and robust.

 The web is a series of siloed services, but every system built on Freenet is fully interoperable by default.
 We haven't reinvented wheels unnecessarily, apps can be built with popular existing web